royalapplications/royalapps-community-freerdp/README.md

 The `CertificateError` event is raised when the TLS handshake failed.
 Calling `e.Continue();` in the event handler will set the `FreeRdpConfiguration.IgnoreCertificate` property to true and retries the connection.

+The `VerifyCredentials` event is raised when an authentication error occurs and the login fails.
+Calling `e.SetCredentials(string? username, string? domain, string? password);` in the event handler will set the credential properties in the `FreeRdpConfiguration` class and retries the connection with the provided credentials.

 ## Exploring the Demo Application
 The demo application is quite simple.
 The `Connection` menu has the following items:
 ### Connect